One Day in Mostar: How to See the Best of Mostar (Bosnia)

 5 – … But there are also accommodations with a view! — Since we’re on the topic of jaw-dropping views, did you know that there are some accommodations that have direct views of the Stari Most?

 Best of all, you can even book them — and enjoy waking up with a cup of Bosnian coffee and a once-in-a-lifetime view!
-Check out my Accommodations in Mostar post for five amazing places. ;)
+Check out my Accommodations in Mostar post for five amazing places with views of the bridge. ;)

 6- The best place to stay in Mostar – Mostar was founded in 1452 and has kept most of its original layout to this day.
 While under the Ottoman empire, it was organized into two areas: the čaršija, an area of artists and commerce (i.e. the modern-day bazaar), and the mahala, or residential neighborhoods.